vega/vega/docs/docs/signals.md

 ## <a name="bind"></a>Input Element Binding

 The _bind_ property binds a signal to an input element defined outside of the visualization.
 Vega will generate new HTML form elements and set up a two-way binding: changes to the input element will update the signal, and vice versa.
 Vega includes dedicated support for `checkbox` (single boolean value), `radio` (group of radio buttons), `select` (drop-down menu), and `range` (slider) input types.
+Alternatively, Vega can also bind directly to [externally-defined input elements](#bind-external).

 | Property            | Type                           | Description  |
 | :------------------ | :----------------------------: | :------------|